Yisrael Meir Lau: Rabbinical career

 Lau was ordained as a rabbi in 1961.
 His first rabbinic position was at the Ohr Torah synagogue in North Tel Aviv.
 In 1965 he was appointed as rabbi of the Tiferet Tzvi Synagogue in Tel Aviv, a position he held until 1971 when he was appointed rabbi of North Tel Aviv.

 In 1978, Lau was appointed as chief rabbi of the city of Netanya.
 In 1983 Lau was appointed to serve on the Mo'etzet of the Israeli Chief Rabbinate.
 In 1988, after the death of his father-in-law, Lau was appointed to serve as chief rabbi of Tel Aviv, a position he held until 1993.
-When Lau met the Rebbe, Rabbi Menachem M. Schneerson in 1992, the Rebbe told Lau to finish his work in Tel Aviv, as he would soon be chosen to become the Chief Rabbi of Israel.
+When Lau met the Lubavitcher Rebbe, Rabbi Menachem M. Schneerson, in 1992, Schneerson told Lau to finish his work in Tel Aviv, as he would soon be chosen to become the Chief Rabbi of Israel.
 In 1993, Lau was elected Chief Rabbi of Israel.
 He served as Chief Rabbi till 2003.

 On 9 June 2005, Lau was reinstalled as Chief Rabbi of Tel Aviv returning to the post he served from 1985 until 1993.